 Students must also select one of the following exit projects: a six-hour thesis, a six-hour internship, or six hours of additional course work and an approved paper.

 Each candidate for a Master of Arts degree is given a final oral review conducted by a students Masters committee on the course work completed and the students chosen exist project.

-Please see the guide, The Master of Arts in Political Science, 2012-2013, for the most current and complete information about the degree requirements.
+Please see the guide, The Master of Arts in Political Science, 2015-2016 (PDF 1.13MB), for the most current and complete information about the degree requirements.